episteme-debug/project-frontend-manart-ii/README.md

 # project-frontend-manart-ii
-Proyecto fronend correspondiente a ManArt artesanías de Colombia.
+Proyecto frontend correspondiente a ManArt artesanías de Colombia.